 "Get out!"
 Cassie picked up a vase from the large entryway table and slung it at him.
 He managed to dodge it.
 It crashed to the floor, shattering into pieces.

 "You'll be hearing from our attorney soon," Phillip said, and then he walked away.
-She stood, staring at the shattered pieces of porcelain, until she heard the door open and then close behind him.
-As soon as she heard it close, she made a dash to the nearby powder room just in time to lose her wine, dinner, and birthday cake in the toilet.
+She stood, staring at the shattered pieces of porcelain until she heard the door open and then close behind him.
+As soon as Cassie heard it close, she dashed to the nearby powder room just in time to lose her wine, dinner, and birthday cake in the toilet.
 She sobbed as she watched it all flush down into the sewer.